This add-on is operated by JAWS DB, LLC

 The ‘max_questions’ value is a limit that is placed on shared plan accounts to help preserve computing power for other shared plan users on the same server.
 It is essentially a limit on the number of queries that can be executed from that account in an hour.
 After 1 hour of reaching the limit, the limit will be reset and queries can again be executed.

-Cached queries do not count against the query limit of ‘max_questions’.
-Using cached queries is a good way around this limit.
+HINT: Cached queries do not count against the query limit of 'max_questions’.
+Taking advantage of the cache is a good way around this limit.

-I get an error when trying to upgrade or downgrade my database plan.
-Why is that?
+Why do I get an error when attempting to change my plan?

 In some specific situations, changing plan requires a manual migration.
-Please check the section entitled “Migrating between plans” to find out whether this applies to your particular situation.
+Please check the section entitled Plan Changes to find out whether this applies to your particular situation.

 Support